Textile installation at The Power and Politics of Textiles in Art exhibit, Stedelijk Museum.

 What’s not allowed

-• Drones, food & beverages, alcohol, sharp metallic tools or objects and bags larger than A5 size are not allowed on this experience.
+• Drones, food & beverages, alcohol, sharp metallic tools or objects and bags larger than A5 size are prohibited from the venue.

 Accessibility

-• Accessible parking spaces are conveniently located at Paulus Potterstraat 13.
-Make sure to bring your European Disabled Parking Card & Digital Parking Annual Card to avail of the services.
+• Accessible parking is provided at Paulus Potterstraat 13.
+Ensure to have your European Disabled Parking Card & Digital Parking Annual Card ready to use these facilities.

 Additional information

-• Facilities: parking, lockers, restroom, pumping room, shop & restaurant.
+• Amenities include parking, lockers, restroom, pumping room, shop & restaurant.

-• Due to its success, Erwin Olaf's Freedom exhibition is extended until April 6, 2026.
+Erwin Olaf's Freedom exhibition has been extended until April 6, 2026 due to its popularity.

 Formafantasma exhibit at Stedelijk Museum, Amsterdam, featuring Oltre Terra installation with multimedia displays.